02bwilson/02bwilson/README.md

 ![Qt](https://img.shields.io/badge/Qt-%23217346.svg?style=for-the-badge&logo=Qt&logoColor=white)

 👋 Welcome to my GitHub!

-Currently pursuing a major in computer science along with a minor in mathematics, I'm on a journey to deepen my understanding of the digital realm and its underlying mathematical foundations.
-I am interested in digital signal processing, number theory, and fourier analysis.
+I am Currently pursuing a major in computer science along with a minor in mathematics, I'm on a journey to deepen my understanding of the digital realm and its underlying mathematical foundations.
+I am interested in digital signal processing, number theory, and Fourier analysis.